 Part-ML sets out requirements to ensure that 'Light Aircraft' remain airworthy and are in a condition for safe operation.
 It also establishes the responsibilities of persons and organisations involved in activities related to the continuing airworthiness of these aircraft.

 Part-ML simplifies existing maintenance rules and offers a less prescriptive and burdensome approach to maintenance programmes, airworthiness reviews, defects deferments and TBO extensions.
 It also provides more privileges for pilots, owners, independent certifying staff and small maintenance organisations.
-For example:

 The risk-based approach should consider aspects such as the operation of aircraft, type of aircraft, hours/years in service, maintenance of the aircraft, compensating measures, redundancy of components, etc.